 You could also mention social aspects of the firm you’d be interested in joining, such as sports teams or charity events.
 Moreover, you could talk about previous leadership skills you could bring to the firm and how this would help you to stand out.

-These type of questions require you to use the STAR method to answer the question if possible.
+These type of training contract interview questions require you to use the STAR method to answer the question if possible.
 Have a look at the example you could use to answer the question above.

 Situation – I work part-time as a waitress and we often host large dinners and events of 100+ people.

 Task – Once, the pre-orders for a large group of people went missing and we had to gather all of their orders as quickly and discreetly as possible, so they could continue to enjoy their evening.

 Action – I helped divide the customers’ tables into sections and worked with my colleagues as a team to collate the orders quickly, communicating effectively to explain to customers what had happened without disrupting their evening.

 Result – The customers received their food on time and gave us a great review and tip at the end of the service.

 Here, you could discuss how regional law firms are becoming more popular with clients and trainees, due to clients favouring firms in their own region if they are able to provide the same level of expertise.